telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/styling-and-appearance/providing-custom-templates.md

 </html>
 ````

 The templates are loaded during the initialization of the __telerik_ReportViewer__ widget.
-Since this is an asynchronous network operation           (the template HTML is loaded with an HTTP GET request) that takes an unpredictable amount of time, the widget is not operational until it is successful;           to find when the viewer is completely loaded provide a callback function to the __telerik_ReportViewer__ widget:
+Since this is an asynchronous network operation(the template HTML is loaded with an HTTP GET request) that takes an unpredictable amount of time, the widget is not operational until it is successful;to find when the viewer is completely loaded provide a callback function to the __telerik_ReportViewer__ widget:

 ````js
 $("#reportViewer1").telerik_ReportViewer({